 - Contact information

 A key benefit to a business website?
 Tracking new leads.
-Analytics programs, such as Google Analytics (a free tool) can easily be synced with your website and will allow you to understand not only how many people have visited your business online, but how they use the site – what pages are most popular, how long they spend with you online, and more.
+Analytics programs, such as Google Analytics (a free tool) can easily be synced with your website and will allow you to understand not only how many people have visited your business online, but how they use the site—which pages are most popular, how long they spend with you online, and more.
+Google Analytics provides more features than the analytics programs included with site hosting.